bgjx/meq-data-app/README.md

 ---

 ## Features
-- Multi-sites feature, make it easier for subsurface department, stakeholder, or project owner to monitor their assets.
+- Multi-site feature makes it easier for the  subsurface department, stakeholders, or project owner to monitor their assets.
-- Secure and robust Authentication and Authorization (role based feature).
+- Secure and robust Authentication and Authorization (role-based feature).
 - Powerful yet simple Admin page.
 - Interactive visualizations of microearthquake events.
 - Integration with a PostgreSQL/PostGIS database for effective geographical data handling, managing, and ensuring security.
-- Automated data querying and processing using Django ORM, Pandas and NumPy.
+- Automated data querying and processing using Django ORM, Pandas, and NumPy.
 - Powerful backend engine for data cleansing and processing.
 - JavaScript (fetch API) front-end interactions for real-time data updates and analysis.
 - User-friendly interface for managing and navigating through data analysis tasks.